Experimental Analysis of Large-scale Learnable Vector Storage Compression: Experiments and Analysis

 \subsubsection{Discussion on Taxonomy}

-\textbf{The current taxonomy is based on the compression paradigm, which determines the implementation.} For example, dynamic encoding requires recording dynamic mappings, quantization adopts low-precision data types, and pruning stores embeddings in sparse tensor formats.
-In experiments, methods of the same category have a certain degree of similarity, but there may be differences in some metrics due to different specific techniques used.
-From the perspective of techniques, inter-feature compression can be divided into simple hashing, complex computation, similarity-based deduplication, vector quantization; intra-feature compression can be divided into heuristic-based, policy-gradient-based, DARTS-based, one-shot-NAS-based compression.
+\textbf{The current taxonomy is based on the compression paradigm, which determines the implementation.} For example, dynamic encoding records dynamic mappings, quantization adopts low-precision data types, and pruning stores embeddings in sparse formats.
+In experiments, methods of the same category have a certain degree of similarity, but there may be differences in some metrics due to different techniques used, such as simple hashing, complex computation, similarity-based deduplication, and VQ techniques in inter-feature compression, heuristics, policy gradient, DARTS, and one-shot-NAS techniques in intra-feature compression.
 Our analysis considers both paradigms and techniques, making the conclusions more comprehensive.